 One point I want to make about the Huffington Post article is that a bit of context is missing.

-For instance, the article contains this paragraph, quote, the gamble of backing Trump appeared to pay off.
+For instance, the article contains this paragraph: quote, the gamble of backing Trump appeared to pay off.

-Of the more than three years of data reviewed by HuffPost, Infowars most profitable days happened around the 2016 presidential election.
+Of the more than three years of data reviewed by HuffPost, Infowars' most profitable days happened around the 2016 presidential election.

-The day of the election, November 8th, the Infowars store more than doubled its sales from the previous day, making a total of $660,000.
+The day of the election, November 8th, the InfoWars store more than doubled its sales from the previous day, making a total of $660,000.

-The next day after Trump won, more than 8,700 orders were placed on the Infowars website, totaling nearly $850,000 in sales.
+The next day, after Trump won, more than 8,700 orders were placed on the InfoWars website, totaling nearly $850,000 in sales.

-It's fine to connect this surge in sales to supporting Trump, but it's also important to point out that Infowars did a 52-hour marathon over the course of those days, which probably has an increase in sales a bit.
+It's fine to connect this surge in sales to supporting Trump, but it's also important to point out that InfoWars did a 52-hour marathon over the course of those days, which probably has an increase in sales a bit.

-You know, it has that impact.
+You know, it have that impact.

 That is an important context to why the sales are so high.

-It was weird because I couldn't read the, I mean, obviously the conceit of our show, but- I couldn't avoid seeing some of the numbers and then going over, like...
+It is, it is, it was weird because I couldn't read the, I mean, obviously the conceit of our show, but I couldn't avoid seeing some of the numbers and then going over like we talked about him during that time period and seeing like little things that don't quite make sense in that context, you know?

-Man, nothing screams, I only want to make money to build an anti-New World Order infrastructure, like Alex having to distinguish between which of his multiple houses he allegedly had to sell to stay on air.
+Man, nothing screams, I only want to make money to build an anti-new world order infrastructure like Alex having to distinguish between which of his multiple houses he allegedly had to sell to stay on air.

-The fact that he was able to sell this house is clear evidence that he never actually needed it to begin with, but there was something about having multiple houses that was appealing to him.
+The fact that he was able to sell this house is clear evidence that he never actually needed it to begin with.

-Maybe it was the luxury of it, maybe it was the convenience, or like he said, maybe it's just the investing aspect of it.
+Maybe it was the convenience, or like he said, maybe it's just the investing aspect of it.

 But whatever the case, this was achievable only because of the money he brings in from the show.